Admissions guide Admissions Updated 1 Apr 2026 3 min read

 Admissions reality

-What should parents understand about how this route usually works after the test?
+How does this route usually work after the test?

 This can help you separate school fit from admissions uncertainty